 As a first step in researching the venture capital market go to the Australian Private Equity and Venture Capital Association Limited’s website.

 The Australian Federal government and the state governments offer assistance to exporters through a number of government grants, loan facilities and reimbursement schemes.

 Efic, the Australian Government’s export credit agency, is a specialist financier that delivers simple and creative solutions for Australian companies to enable them to win business, grow internationally and achieve export success.

 Through its loans, guarantees and bonds, Efic has helped many Australian exporters and subcontractors take advantage of new contract opportunities that may otherwise have been out of reach.

-For more information contact Efic by calling 1800 093 724 or visiting the website.
-Get the latest Efic export news by subscribing to their email updates on their website.
+For more information contact Efic by calling 1800 093 724 or visiting their website.
+Get the latest Efic export news by subscribing to their email updates.